kirandatwani/kirandatwani.github.io/projects/project-3.md

   - Ikigai/Passion
   - Technology
   - COVID-19
-summary: A year-long research paper I worked on during my experience studying abroad during a pandemic.
+summary: A year-long research paper I worked on about ikigai and technology during my experience studying abroad during a pandemic.
 ---

 ## How It Started